-When we do the practice of tonglen, giving and taking, indicated in the text in the phrase exchanging our personal happiness for the suffering of others, this means we take on their sufferings as if it were ours, and give our happiness as if we were giving ourselves happiness.
+When we do the practice of tonglen, giving and taking, indicated in the text in the phrase exchanging our personal happiness for the suffering of others, this means we take on their sufferings as if they were ours, and give our happiness as if we were giving ourselves happiness.
 If we don’t understand voidness (emptiness) and the mental labeling of a conventional “me” in the context of this practice, then we get into big trouble.
 What is the trouble that we get into?
 It is the trouble of basing this whole practice on a misconception that we are a solid, independent, truly established “me.”
 If we do that, then we get this whole martyr complex of having to be the one to take on the suffering of the whole universe, as in, “I’m going to save everybody,” and this can create tremendous fear, because we also think, “I certainly don’t want to feel the pain that you feel as you’re dying from cancer.”
 In this case, we’re thinking of a very solid “me” separate from everybody else, and we certainly don’t want the suffering of someone dying.
 But, if we were to understand the voidness of the “me,” and think in terms of the expanded conventional “me” on the basis of everyone, then this whole exchange of self for others becomes fairly straightforward and very reasonable.
 It’s only frightening when we think of a solid “me.”
 This is a very important point about this practice of equalizing and exchanging self with others.

 Why do we want to think in terms of everybody else and their happiness, and not just ourselves and our own happiness?
 Togme Zangpo states that it is because (all) our sufferings, without an exception, come from desiring our personal happiness.
 When we act destructively, we’re actually doing that because we just want our own personal happiness.
 For example: “I don’t like this beetle flying around me.
 I’m afraid of it and I want to be happy without it being here.
-It is an unacceptable life-form.”
+It is an unacceptable life form.”
 Therefore we decide to kill it, based on thinking selfishly about our own benefit.
 Another example of thinking only of our own personal happiness: “I want to have what somebody else has,” and therefore, we steal it.
 We want our own personal happiness, so we would have a sexual affair with somebody else’s partner.
 We want to get our own way and so we lie.
 Like this, we can go through each of the ten destructive actions.
 It’s not so difficult to identify how they arise based on wishing for just our own personal happiness and not caring at all about anybody else’s.